prawnzyy/tp/docs/UserGuide.md

 ---

 # [Ba]king [Br]ead User Guide
+Welcome new bakers!
-Welcome!
-If you are a new baker suffering under the mess and stress of baking, [Ba]king [Br]ead is here to help organise your kitchen and recipes.
+If you're feeling overwhelmed by the chaos of baking, fret not because [Ba]king [Br]ead is here to save the day!
+We're here to help you manage the overwhelming number of ingredients in your kitchen and the endless recipes you have stored, making your baking experience a lot smoother!

 [Ba]king [Br]ead will help you to:
 1. Keep track of all your baking ingredients in your kitchen
 2. Collate all your recipes digitally for easy viewing
-3. Do all the above with blazing efficiency, your fast fingers and our application's command line interface makes this uniquely possible.
+3. Achieve maximum efficiency

+Our application's command-line interface, coupled with your fast fingers, makes baking a whole lot more seamless and relaxing!

-You will never forget what Ingredient you need to stock up on during your next trip to the supermarket.
-You will never have to flip through heavy physical recipe books any longer.
-What are you waiting for?
+Long gone are the days when you have to rummage through your cupboards to see what you have.
+Now with [Ba]king [Br]ead, you will never forget what ingredient you need to stock up on during your next trip to the supermarket.
+And now, you will never have to flip through endless heavy physical recipe books just to find a recipe you like.

+So, what are you waiting for?
 Master [Ba]king [Br]ead and fast-track your baking journey now!

 --------------------------------------------------------------------------------------------------------------------
 ## Table of Contents